You Asked: FAQ to the Pension Plan's Divisional Administrators

 1. How do I change my address/beneficiaries?

-Please contact your Divisional administrator to complete a change of address or designation of beneficiary form.
+To change your beneficiaries, you should contact your Divisional administrator to request a designation of beneficiary form.
 It is important to keep this information current so the Plan can keep you updated about your pension.

 2. What is my pension benefit amount?